canopas/animated_reorderable_list/README.md

 ```

-In your library add the following import:
+In your library, add the import:

 ```
 import 'package:animated_reorderable_list/animated_reorderable_list.dart';
 ```
 [Sample](https://github.com/canopas/animated_reorderable_list/tree/main/example) app demonstrates
 how simple the usage of the library actually is.